KVISDAOWNER/b00t-c0d3/README.md

 # b00t-c0d3
-Simplified initial boot inspired by OpenTitan
+Simplified initial boot code inspired by OpenTitan's secure boot

 The goal is to verify the security of the boot code using CBMC / UPPAAL